 The City can also order that water and power be shut off to your business in the event of non-compliance with the mayor’s order.
 You may think this is unfair or lacks due process.
 You’re right.
 It does.
 But the reality is that in an emergency, especially a pandemic, the mayor has broad authority to issue these sorts of orders.

-Bottom line: If you own a business that you believe is being targeted for illegally operating in the city of Los Angeles during the COVID-19 crisis, you can contact my office at (323) 633-3423 or via the secure contact form on this page for a free and confidential initial consultation.
+Bottom line: If you own a business that you believe is being targeted for illegally operating in the city of Los Angeles during the COVID-19 crisis, you can contact my office at (323) 633-3423 or via the secure contact form on this page for a confidential initial consultation.